usebedrock/bedrock/content/templates/_components/mdc-tabs/06-mdc-tabs-icon-label.md

 ---
-title: Preventing FOUC
+title: Icon Tab Labels And Title
 ---

-A text field that prevents FOUC.
+A tab with icon labels and text labels as titles.